-Book Shelf
+2. Book Shelf

 Please find below, a list of books I have read or I am in the process of reading.
-Each suggested text will increase one’s knowledge base of Theosophical Principles.
+Each suggested text listed below, will increase one’s knowledge base of Theosophical Principles.
 I have tried to minimize the amount of downloading to your devices; however, some books I am only able to locate in a PDF Format (denoted as such).
 All other entries are available to read online.
 E-Book Reader is a “adequate” PDF viewer available for Apple or Android devices.
 At least one reference site in this program was ‘sus.’
 I therefore recommend using “Brave” browser as you explore this list.

 I have organized the book shelf as a fairly linear program.
 I believe that the earlier entries are short, and easily digested by those unfamiliar with the common syntax used.
-The earlier entries will also address certain key principles such as Dharma, Karma & Reincarnation.
+The earlier entries will also address certain key principles such as Dharma, Karma & Reincarnation (The Three Pillars of Vedanta).
 This book shelf is designed with the neophyte in mind, starting with the fundamental principles, leaving independent query up to each individual afterwards.
-At the very bottom, please find links to “Word Search” tools for when you encounter a unfamiliar term.

 An Outline of Theosophy